 - Sheriff Clarke too ‘politically polarizing’ for University of New Hampshire, speech cancelled

-I wish I could say that these stories are the exceptions that prove freedom and the demand from western civilization that we always seek the truth, but if I did I’d be lying.
+I wish I could say that these stories are the exceptions that prove freedom and the demand from western civilization that we always seek the truth is still thriving in America, but if I did I’d be lying.
 These stories reflect the close-minded and oppressive attitude that is permeating our intellectual climate and is acting to squelch freedom and the ability of people to express alternative points of view.

 The first three stories illustrate the hate of western civilization that dominates modern intellectual culture.
 The last three stories illustrate its close-mindedness.
 For example, consider the James Madison University speech guide: